 – Fast for 12 hours after dinner, have a fruit and coffee or tea for breakfast, have just a light snack at lunchtime and then don’t eat until dinnertime.

 – Exercise for 15-30 minutes, 3 to 6 days per week.

-– Consult with a functional medicine or bioidentical hormone restoration professional for assessment, correction and maintenance of your hormonal balance regardless of your current age, and ask specific questions based on the information in this article and your learning from the books by Dr Bredesen and Dr. Watson.
+– Consult with a functional medicine or bioidentical hormone professional: ask questions from this article and the books by Dr. Bredesen and Dr. Watson.

 ***** Most people who have a “normal” diet, including “veggies”” and fruit, moderate protein, eggs, milk etc. don’t NEED supplemental vitamins for maintenance purposes.
-However it’s smart to add the above list to the diet.
-Just don’t take the full dose as recommended on the bottle if you are healthy and fit.
-For example the dose of MTHF (Vitamin B9) for someone with Alzheimer’s brain inflammation and a high Homocysteine is 3-5 mg per day: for a healthy person just 1 mg per day is enough to correct any small dietary deficiency.
+However it’s smart to add the list (below) to the diet.
+Just don’t take the full dose as recommended on the bottle if you are healthy.
+For example the dose of MTHF (Vitamin B9) for someone with Alzheimer’s brain inflammation and a high Homocysteine is 3-5 mg per day; but for a healthy person just 1 mg per day is enough to correct a small dietary deficiency.

 ABOUT SUPPLEMENTS which help to prevent Alzheimer’s disease:

 Melatonin is chronobiotic, hypnotic, anxiolytic, analgesic, pro-cognitive and antidepressant.
 It runs our biological clock, dictating hormone release times.
 Production falls 10% per decade, so at 50, it is ½ and at 80, it’s 1/10, of what it was at age 20.